JohnnyMaelstrm/johnnymaelstrm.github.io/index.md

 I’m **Jaakko Oja**, a third-year IT student at **Tampere University of Applied Sciences**
 I specialize in telecommunications, computer networks, and cybersecurity.

-This website serves as my portfolio, where I share my projects, learning experiences, and research work.
+This website serves as my portfolio, where I share my projects and learning experiences on the field of ICT.
+All things related, but mainly cybersecurity.

 ## [Read my Thesis on C2-Frameworks](/mythic/)